Henning Fritz

 Henning Fritz (born 21 September 1974) is a German retired handball goalkeeper, current entrepreneur, book author and TV expert.
 In 2004, he was the first goalkeeper to be named World Player of the Year.

 Sports career

 At 1.88 m, Fritz is a relatively short goalkeeper who began playing major-league handball with SC Magdeburg.
 He moved to THW Kiel in 2001 and was a member of the Men's German National Handball team from 2002.
 The German team took second place in the European championships in Sweden that year and another second place in the world championships 2003 in Portugal.
 In 2004, he participated in the team's success in Slovenia, where it won the European Championships.
 In 2004 in Athens, he played with the team to another second place.

-The opening game of the 2007 Men's Handball World Cup was his 200th game on the national team.
+The opening game of the 2007 World Cup was his 200th game on the national team.
 He played a great championship, became Most Valuable Player in several games and was nominated for the All Star Team.

-Fritz is currently the goalkeeping coach of the German national team.
+Fritz has been the goalkeeping coach of the German national team since 2014.